We hope you enjoy this web site and what it represents.

 For us, we can now feel equal to everyone else.
 This means we can feel safe and fair and right in calling each other wife and wife."

 Lawyer Jills Angus Burney, a Presbyterian, said:

 "This is really, really huge.
 It's really important to me.
 It's just unbelievable."

-Once signed into law, marriage in New Zealand will be defined in the marriage act as a union of two persons, without regard for their birth-declared gender, sexual orientation, or gender identity.
-According to the American Foundation for Equal Rights, marriage licenses may start to be available to same-sex couples on 2013-AUG-19.
+After being signed into law, marriage in New Zealand became defined in the marriage act as a union of two persons, without regard for their birth-declared gender, sexual orientation, or gender identity.
+According to the American Foundation for Equal Rights, marriage licenses were scheduled to be available to same-sex couples on 2013-AUG-19.

 The tourist industry is looking forward to a flood of LGBT tourists, particularly from Australia, as a result of this legislation.
 Reece Farmilo owns Sydney's Out Travel, one of the biggest LGBT travel agencies in Australia.
 He said:

 ''I think it is going to be huge.
 It will definitely boost tourism to New Zealand with thousands and thousands going over to get married or as wedding guests.
 We've already had calls this morning from people wanting to go, and from wedding planners based in New Zealand who want to work with us.''
 8

 Tim Burgess, the general manager of Tourism New Zealand' for Australia, said: